microsoftgraph/microsoft-graph-docs-contrib/concepts/add-properties-profilecard.md

 6. Click **Run Query**

 > [!NOTE]
 > Enter the language code in the form *ll-cc*, where *ll* is the language code, and cc the country code.
 For example, for German – Austria, enter the country code de-at.
-To see an overview of supported languages, see the article [What languages is Office available in?](https://go.microsoft.com/fwlink/?linkid=2124878) and select the tab **Office Online**.
 If a language is not supported, the property name will be shown with the default value.

 > [!IMPORTANT]